MajorGlip/Jonathan-Ball-AI-Portfolio/README.md

 ## About Me

 I am an Applied AI student at Houston Community College, specializing in Computer Vision and image-based machine learning.
-This portfolio documents my transition from a career as a pharmacy technician into the field of Artificial Intelligence and technology — a journey driven by my passion for applying intelligent systems to real-world problems, including those in healthcare and beyond.
+This portfolio documents my transition from a career as a pharmacy technician into the field of Artificial Intelligence and technology
 ## Technical Skills

 - **Languages:** Python